psyb0t/ssh-tunnel-swarm/README.md

 To execute the script in development you can either just run `bash main.sh` or execute `make build` and run the compiled script `./build/ssh-tunnel-swarm`

+## License

+This project is licensed under the terms of the **Do What The Fuck You Want To Public License (WTFPL)**.
+This license allows you to use the software for any purposes, without any conditions or restrictions unless such restrictions are required by law.
+You can learn more about the license at http://www.wtfpl.net/about/.

+By using this software, you agree to abide by the terms of the **WTFPL**.
+If you do not agree, please do not use, modify, or distribute the software.

 ## TODO

 - add support for specifying keys for each host
 - add more tests

+## Glossary

+- **SSH**: Secure Shell is a protocol used to securely connect to a remote server/system.
+- **Tunnel**: In the context of SSH, a tunnel is a route through which the entirety of your data is going to pass.
+- **Forward Tunnel (Local Port Forwarding)**: Forwarding calls for a specific IP and port from the client system to an IP and port on the server system.
+- **Reverse Tunnel (Remote Port Forwarding)**: Allows the server to receive a connection as a client from the client system.
+- **SSH Key**: A way of logging into an SSH/SFTP account using a cryptographic pair of keys, hence providing an alternative way to password-based logins.
+- **Bash**: A shell, or command language interpreter, for the GNU operating system.
+- **Shell Script**: A computer program designed to be run by the Unix shell, a command-line interpreter.
+- **wget**: A free utility for non-interactive download of files from the web.
+It supports HTTP, HTTPS, and FTP protocols and can retrieve files through HTTP proxies.
+- **PATH**: An environment variable on Unix-like operating systems, DOS, OS/2, and Microsoft Windows, specifying a set of directories where executable programs are located.
+- **$HOME**: An environment variable that displays the path of the home directory of the current user.
+- **WTFPL**: Do What The Fuck You Want To Public License, a very permissive license for software and other scientific or artistic works that offers a huge degree of freedom.
+- **GNU**: Stands for GNU's Not Unix, an extensive collection of free software, which includes the GNU Project, the GNU Operating System, and the GNU General Public License.